 Update your profile regularly.

-It’s important to keep your profile updated.
-Make sure to maintain all sections, including your headline, current position and company, summary, experience, and skills.
-Your profile allows you to shine, so list all accomplishments and skills so viewers can quickly learn about your professional background.
+It’s important to keep your LinkedIn profile updated.
+Make sure to update all sections with the most recent information, including your headline, current position and company, About section, experience, and skills.
+Your profile is your time to shine, so be thorough in your list of accomplishments and skills; this will give visitors to your page a chance to get to know you and your professional background.

-Make a list of everyone with whom you’ve worked in a professional capacity and invite them to connect.
-You can also connect LinkedIn to your email account, and the platform will populate a list of your contacts’ profiles.
+Make a list of everyone you’ve worked with in a professional capacity, and invite them to connect with you.
+You can also connect your LinkedIn to your email account, and the platform will populate a list of your contacts’ profiles.

-- Start with people you currently or have recently worked with and who know your skills and abilities.
+- Start with people you currently work with or have worked with in the recent past; make sure to include connections who are familiar with your skills and abilities.

-- Pay special attention to supervisors, managers, and those above your current seniority to try and build a network of mentors and coaches.
+- Pay special attention to supervisors, managers, and directors in your circle; keeping their names in mind can help you build a network of potential mentors and coaches.

-- Send direct messages to contacts you’ve not spoken with some time to catch up and reconnect with them on a more personal level.
+- Send direct messages to contacts you’ve haven’t interacted with in a while, and reconnect with them on a personal level.